 - Bob Shaftoe eventually becomes one of these in The Baroque Cycle.

 - The Kingdom and the Crown has an old Roman Centurion named Sextus Rubrius.

-- Druss "The Captain of the Axe" in Legend by David Gemmell is an absolute personification of this trope.
+- Druss "The Captain of the Axe" in Legend by David Gemmell.
 Right down to being brought out of a 'leave me alone' retirement to become the heart of a heroic defense against an overwhelming foe.
 There is a strong implication that without Druss there the defenders would have routed within a few days of the Nadir army arriving at the gates of the fortress.
 Druss's presence not only provides a massive morale boost but he also provides invaluable tactical advice since in his life he has participated in dozens of similar sieges as both the attacker and defender.
 He also has an almost supernatural instinct for the ebb and flow of battle and what to do when it looks like your side might be about to break.

 - Ajax the Archer in Robert Asprin's Myth Conceptions.

 - The Dansker in Billy Budd, an old sailor "of few words, many wrinkles, and some honorable scars," who always addresses Billy as "Baby."

 Live Action TV

 - JAG: Captain Reed in "Desert Son" served in the enlisted ranks before bucking for officer.
 As a result, he's unusually old and salty for a Marine Captain.
 And of course there is General Williams.

 - Colonel Sherman Potter in M*A*S*H. He was a cavalry soldier in WWI.